EBI-LRG/lrg-website/web-service.md

 The EMBL-EBI RESTful web services provide several output format such as: XML, JSON, CSV, TSV.

 Here are listed differents type of calls, which replace the deprecated LRG web services.
-They are classified in 2 main types of queries:
+They are grouped in 2 main types of queries:

 * [Search LRG(s)](#ws_lrg_search) using differents terms/IDs, e.g. LRG ID, HGNC symbol, Ensembl accession, NCBI accession, ...
 * [Get LRG data annotation](#ws_lrg_data) from one or several entries

 <a name="ws_lrg_search"></a>
 <br />